Graham Price: Early life

 Graham Price was born in Moascar, Egypt, on 24 November 1951.
 He was brought up in Pontypool, where he was educated at West Monmouth School.
 He studied civil engineering at UWIST, part of the University of Wales in Cardiff.

 Rugby career

 Pontypool

 He joined Pontypool after leaving school, and played at tight-head prop.
 With Bobby Windsor and Charlie Faulkner he became part of the legendary front row, also known as the "Viet Gwent" (a play on Viet Cong) and immortalised in song by Max Boyce.
+Price played 567 times for the club scoring 57 tries.

 Wales caps

 He made his debut for Wales national rugby union team in the 1975 Five Nations Championship against France at the Parc des Princes in Paris.
 The game featured six players earning their first cap, and the entire Pontypool front line.
 When the ball was hacked forward some 3 m from the French line following a Welsh counter attack, Price caught the ball as it bounced and ran it in for a try.
 Wales won by 25–10, their biggest victory over the French since 1909, and the try was subsequently voted the fourth best try ever by a Welsh player.
 The BBC’s commentator of the match Nigel Starmer-Smith memorably said of Price’s try at the time ‘They will never believe it in Pontypool’.
 Grand Slams followed for the Wales team in 1976 and 1978.